-Project Status: The test procedure modification for monitors and commercial displays are complete.
-Testing is beginning on commercial displays to assess level setting.
-The potential for energy savings exploration continues.
+Project Status: The test procedure modifications for monitors and commercial displays are complete.
+Testing is complete on monitors and beginning on commercial displays to assess level settings.
+The potential for energy savings continues to be explored.

 Product Description: High-definition and UHD monitors and commercial displays with various advanced display technologies.